 Realtors debate the correlation between hot tubs and property values.
 This troubles some homeowners because the cost of a mid-range spa falls between $5,000 and $8,000.
-Thankfully, unlike swimming pools, spas can appreciate the value of a home.
-Or at least enough to offset the upfront investment!
+So, does a hot tub increase home value?

-Portable hot tubs add no value, as prospect buyers assume the current homeowners will keep them.
+Portable hot tubs add no value, as prospective buyers assume the current homeowners will keep them.
 In the least, they become an optional addition to the home—a poor bargaining chip.

 While some people cherish their spas, others may envision a different backyard retreat.
 Therefore, the cost to de-install must lean against the potential positive value.

-Understandably, a worn or damaged hot tub is less appealing than a brand new one.
+Understandably, a worn or damaged hot tub is less appealing than a brand-new one.
 Homeowners looking to increase value might want to refurbish the exterior and rework the area around it.
 The cleanliness of the interior, too, plays a major role.
 While hot tubs can be cleaned, a prospect may find the idea unhygienic if improperly kept.